Capacity Building Academy VI: Inclusive Design

-The CAST Project aims to create socially inclusive cultural services and products, making culture more accessible and involving vulnerable people.
-To facilitate this process, the Moholy-Nagy University of Art and Design Budapest (MOME) organised a capacity-building session on inclusive design, which was led by Beáta Sosity, a PhD candidate who specialises in disability design.
+The CAST Project aims to create socially inclusive cultural services and products, making culture more accessible and actively involving people who are currently underserved or excluded.
+To support this process, the Moholy-Nagy University of Art and Design Budapest (MOME) organised a capacity-building session on inclusive design, facilitated by Beáta Sosity, a PhD candidate specialising in disability design.

-Social change starts with awareness.
-The next step is accessibility: enabling people of all abilities to use and engage with an environment, product, website or service; it means removing barriers.
+Social change begins with awareness.
+The next step is accessibility: ensuring that people with diverse abilities can use and engage with an environment, product, website or service by removing physical, digital, sensory and attitudinal barriers.
 Examples include step-free access, tactile wayfinding, easy-to-read information and captioned videos.

-Inclusion goes beyond this.
-The New European Bauhaus defines inclusion as accessibility and affordability and co-creation.
-It means involving everyone and considering the full range of human diversity – ability, language, culture, gender, age and other forms of human difference – as part of the design process.
+Inclusion goes further.
+The New European Bauhaus defines inclusion as accessibility, affordability and co-creation.
+Inclusion means involving everyone and considering the full range of human diversity — ability, language, culture, gender, age and other forms of human difference — as an integral part of the design process.

-Project partners will receive further expert advice and guidance on how to incorporate inclusive design into their pilot actions.
-The results will feed into the CAST Model, ready for broader application.
+Project partners will continue to receive expert guidance on how to embed inclusive design into their pilot actions.
+These results will contribute to the development of the CAST Model, preparing it for broader application across the region.

 banner